qmmr/react-movies/README.md

 # FLUX/React.js movie rating app

-Movie app can fetch data from OMDBI database and save it in a Firebase.
+Simple FLUX/React.js movie app that can fetch data from OMDBI database and save it in a Firebase.

 You need to have node.js and npm installed on your system.